jcruz0x/chargen/bookdata/md/bard.md

 The greatest strength of bards is their sheer versatility.
-Many bards prefer to stick to the sidelines in combat, using their magic to inspire their allies and hinder their foes fram a distance.
+Many bards prefer to stick to the sidelines in combat, using their magic to inspire their allies and hinder their foes from a distance.
 But bards are capable of defending themselves in melee if necessary, using their magic to bolster their swords and armor.
 Their spells lean toward charms and illusions and